 SUMMER HUMAN RIGHTS INSTITUTE

-Visits to sites that contribute to the modern view of European human rights are included in the cost of the trip.
+Visits to sites that contribute to the modern view of international human rights are included in the cost of the trip.
 Outside of class, you can explore the beautiful Alsace region and surrounding areas.
-Paris, Zurich, and Munich are less than four hours from Strasbourg by train, and other European destinations are a short flight away.
+Paris, Zurich, and Munich are only a few hours from Strasbourg by train, and other destinations are a short flight away.

-Course Details: Six units of elective credit will be granted for successful completion of the program.
-This program is open to JD students and students in the MLS – Human Rights track.
-The topic for Summer 2018 is Human Rights Defenders.
+Course Details: Six units of JD or MLS (Human Rights Track) elective credit will be granted for successful completion of the program.

 L’Institut International des Droits de l’Homme, founded in 1969 by Nobel Peace Prize recipient René Cassin, is an association that works for the promotion and protection of human rights through research and training.
 The institute seeks to ensure the application of international human rights law, contribute to the establishment of democratic regimes worldwide, identify practices and policies that strengthen the protection of human rights, and train prevention techniques of human rights violations.